charlesknight1/charlesknight1.github.io/_posts/2025-06-01-cabtracker.md

 permalink: /cabtracker
 categories: projects
 ---
-Live Congo Air Boundary tracker.
+This is an experimental tracker for the Congo Air Boundary, tropical rainbelt and drylines.

 Data is up to date as of <span id="pageTopDate">Loading…</span>.